bchan-dev/LoveCalculator/README.md

 # LoveCalculator
-Love calculator made in python, takes in two names and has a randomly generated output
+Love calculator made in python
+Uses tkinter for GUI and takes two inputs and has a randomly generated output

+@Basma Chandour
+11-6-2023